zaguiini/formik-wizard/README.md

 **THIS LIBRARY IS LOOKING FOR MAINTAINERS.
 I (LUIS FELIPE ZAGUINI) DON'T HAVE ENOUGH BANDWIDTH ANYMORE TO WORK ON OSS.
 IF YOU ARE INTERESTED, PLEASE CONTACT ME: `luisfelipezaguini [at] gmail [dot] com`**

+Also, we're in the process of making this library way more flexible, allowing people to use whatever form and wizard library they like.
+[Please read this issue](https://github.com/zaguiini/formik-wizard/issues/39) and comment if you will to contribute.

 ---

 # formik-wizard